What are Porcelain Crowns?

 Your crown will allow you to chew normally again without the pain.
 Our advanced technology allows us to create a crown that fits perfectly, and our dentists’ LVI training in neuromuscular dentistry means that your crown and your natural teeth will work together properly and comfortably.
 Dr. LeSueur and Dr. Dodaro work with five specialized labs to create precision porcelain restorations.

+Having a great smile says a lot about your health to others, and dental crowns greatly improves your physical appearance.
 A porcelain crown will look just like your natural tooth.
 Porcelain reflects light just like your tooth enamel, so the crown looks real and alive.
+This will make teeth that are stained look even better and healthier.
 Keeping your natural tooth help to prevent bone loss and gum shrinkage, preserving the beauty of your smile for years to come.

 Health-Related Benefits of Dental Crowns